steven-varga/h5cpp-doc/docs/architecture.md

 h5::offset_t offset{0,0}; 			// position we reasing data from
 // high performance loop with minimal memory operations for( auto i: column_indices )
-	h5::read(ds, M, count, offset); // count, offset and other proeprties may be speciefied in any order
+	h5::read(ds, M, count, offset); // count, offset and other properties may be speciefied in any order
 ```

 List of objects supported in EBNF: